filswan/go-swan-client/README.md

 chmod +x ./buld_from_source.sh
 ./buld_from_source.sh
 ```
-Now your binary file go-swan-client is created under ./build directory, you can copy ./build/go-swan-client to wherever you want and execute it from there.
+Now your binary file go-swan-client is created under ./build directory, you can copy it to wherever you want and execute it from there.

 ## Configuration